IgorNadj/rsf-zero/README.md

 ### More examples
 See [/example/src/App.tsx](example/src/App.tsx).

+### What about Server Components?

+[Server Components](https://react.dev/reference/rsc/server-components) (RSC) are components which are rendered on the server (server side rendering or SSR) and passed to the client.
+They can be useful for a faster initial page load.

+As great as SSR is, it comes with drawbacks.
+Whether you need it or not is a question of tradeoffs.

 ## Philosophy

-### Minimal
+**RSF Zero** is designed to be a dead simple micro-framework.

-Add whatever you want on top, nothing bundled that you don't use.
+🕊 **Minimal**: Add whatever you want on top, nothing bundled that you don't use\

-### Conceptually simple

-Add `'use server'` to run something on the server, and you're done.
-Nothing new to learn.
+🕊 **Simple**: Add `'use server'` to run something on the server, and you're done, nothing new to learn\

-Spend the spare time on a nice coffee or looking at a bird.
+🕊️ **Done**: Instead, spend your spare time sipping a nice coffee or looking at a bird